 A Driver’s Duty to Pedestrians in Atlanta

 Although pedestrians must follow certain traffic rules when crossing roads or intersections, drivers also have an important duty to pedestrians.
-This is outlined under Georgia Code section 40-6-93, which states that every driver has a duty of care to avoid hitting any pedestrian on a roadway.
+This is outlined under Ga.
+Code § 40-6-93, which states that every driver has a duty of care to avoid hitting any pedestrian on a roadway.

 Drivers should also provide a warning through honking their horn, if needed, and exercise caution if they see a child or impaired person on the roadway.